apache/fury/docs/protocols/java_object_graph_spec.md

 - For this object type itself, `schema consistent` mode will write class by id/name, but `schema evolution` mode will write class field names, types and other meta too, see [Class meta](#class-meta).
-- Class meta of `final custom type` need to be written too, because peer may not have this class defined.
+- Class meta of `final custom type` needs to be written too, because peers may not have this class defined.

 ### Class